[Focus] EU summit text on tech tax aims to please both sides

 EU summit text on tech tax aims to please both sides

-By Peter Teffer
+By Peter Teffer and Eric Maurice

 EU leaders have not yet made a clear choice about how to make sure digital companies pay their fair share of taxes.